dbacsik/dbtools/palettes.md

 Hex: "#E69F00", "#56B4E9", "#009E73", "#F5C710", "#0072B2", "#D55E00", "#CC79A7", "#999999"

 # Bacsik Bright
-I quickly made this for a pleasing, high contrast palette I can use for data exploration.
+I quickly made this for a modern, bright palette I can use for data exploration.
 It was based off of [this one at Muzli](https://colors.muz.li/palette/072448/54d2d2/ffcb00/f8aa4b/ff6150).
-I modified it slightly, most significantly by adding a green.
+I modified it and adjusted it on [VizPalette](https://projects.susielu.com/viz-palette)
-Number of distinct colors: 5
 Colorblind-friendly: No
-Hex: "#072448", "#54d2d2", "#ffcd00", "#33c080", "#33c080"
+Hex: "#54d2d2", "#ff6150", "#ffcd00", "#33c080", "#9d50ac"